 Credits: 3 credits

-In the modern regulatory state, the attorney or regulatory affairs manager is looked to for counseling on more than just the meaning of black letter law, but also for guidance and leadership in dealing with agencies, particularly in adverse or high-stakes situations.
-This course provides students with an introduction to regulatory affairs as these issues apply to the regulation of food.
+In the modern regulatory state, the attorney or regulatory affairs manager is looked to for counseling on more than just the meaning of the letter of the law but also for guidance and leadership in dealing with agencies, particularly in complex or difficult situations.

 - Introduction to regulatory affairs

 - Regulatory Analysis

 - Working with Government Officials

 - Staying Current with Changing Laws and Emerging Issues

 - Risk Management, Crisis Management